 Eat Out to Help Out scheme launches

-During the Summer Statement, one of chancellor Rishi Sunak’s most eye-catching announcements was the ‘Eat Out to Help Out’ scheme, which lets everyone to save up to £10 when they eat out.
+Latest stats show a whopping 64 million meals have been eaten using the ‘Eat Out to Help Out’ scheme, which lets everyone to save a maximum of £10 when they eat out.

-Here's everyhing you need to know if you want to grab a discounted bite to eat.
+Here's everything you need to know if you want to grab a discounted bite to eat.

 Eat Out to Help Out: how it works